 2) Everything is changeable—just deal with it.

-Globalization, the mobile Internet, new competitors appearing, key people quitting—the world of business never stands still and is always presenting us with new challenges.
+Globalization, the mobile internet rising, new competitors appearing, key people quitting—the world of business never stands still and is always presenting us with new challenges.
 Stressful?
 Sure, but if change is a given, then what’s the point in getting upset about it?
-Accept what Fate dishes out.
+Accept what fate dishes out.
 Deal with the world as it is, not as you would like it to be.